Gecarcinus lateralis

 Gecarcinus lateralis, also known by the common names blackback land crab, Bermuda land crab, red land crab (leading to easy confusion with Gecarcoidea natalis) and moon crab (leading to easy confusion with G. quadratus and Cardisoma spp.), is a colourful crab from the family Gecarcinidae.

 Distribution

-It is found along the Atlantic coast from South Padre Island, Texas south to Macuto, Venezuela.
+This species is found along the Atlantic coast from South Padre Island, Texas south to Macuto, Venezuela.
 It also inhabits the Florida Keys and the islands of the Caribbean.

 Relatives

 The taxonomy in relations to the Pacific Gecarcinus quadratus is disputed, with many considering it and G. lateralis to be conspecific.
 Another closely related species, Gecarcinus ruricola, occurs together with G. lateralis in the tropical western Atlantic, but its carapace is typically almost entirely blackish, dark maroon, purplish or yellowish.

 Description

 As suggested by the name blackback land crab, it has a large blackish spot, which, although the exact shape is variable, covers a large part of the central carapace ("back").
 The legs, claws and outer sections of the carapace are reddish, orange or whitish.
 The carapace may reach a width of up to 11 cm.